Transport Status: Classification and Implications

 Unlike fast transporters, slow transporters have the lowest D/P ratios for creatinine and urea, where the D/P creatinine is typically less than 0.55 (1,3).
 These patients achieve a slower and less complete equilibration for small solutes.
 On the other hand, slow transporters have the greatest D/D0 glucose due to slower glucose transport across the peritoneal membrane.
 As a result, they can sustain their osmotic gradient for longer periods and therefore achieve better ultrafiltration (2) (see Table 1).
 Patients who are high-average or low-average transporters have moderately high or moderately low diffusion and ultrafiltration characteristics (2).
 Typically, the D/P creatinine for high-average transporters will range from 0.65 to 0.80, while low-average transporters will have a D/P creatinine ranging from 0.55 to 0.64 (3) (See Table 1).
 However, it is important to remember that such cut-offs may vary based on the geographical area, time on PD, and other factors related to the testing process or population studied (3).

 Other testing methods can be further used to classify patients by: The time required for solutes to achieve 50% equilibration between the dialysate and plasma (called the Pt50) (9); the mass transfer area coefficient (MTAC) of small solutes (10); the amount of proteins lost through large membrane pores (11,12); and a patient’s 24-hour solute clearance (13).
-More specific information on peritoneal membrane testing methods can be found at the following link: Understanding Testing Methods.
+More specific information on peritoneal membrane testing methods can be found in the Understanding Testing Methods section of the Peritoneal Dialysis article.

 Clinical Implications of Peritoneal Transport Status